 That room might have lacked one thing:

-Whether it’s a plush Moroccan rug or a classy Persian rug, the carpet in a room ties all the elements together and creates a feeling of completion.
+Whether it’s a plush Moroccan rug or a classy Persian rug, the carpet in a room ties all the elements together and creates the feeling of completion.

 At The Amish Craftsman, we understand that a new rug is an investment.
 You want to be sure that you are spending your money on a rug that will be perfect for you, your home, and your lifestyle.

 That’s where we come in.
-We’ve put together a list of different rug styles to help you figure out what you like.
+We’ve put together a list of different rug styles to help you figure out what you like and what would best fit your needs.
 Beyond that, we walk through all the things you should consider before purchasing a rug.

 Let’s see what’s possible with your next rug!